 Edit: The same NEW ELEVATE sensor is used on the Forerunner 945 and, for me, this gives best-ever-GARMIN results for oHR.
 Don’t expect perfection, do expect user-to-user variation in accuracy.

 ‘Hardware’ always sounds a bit geeky, yet it is fundamental to what the device can deliver.

 The specs show improvements in storage to 32Gb.
 This sounds a lot but once you get some maps and your full Spotify collection onboard then many of you will need even more storage.

 I’m guessing, as well, that there will be a slightly more powerful processor on the inside than the Fenix 5 Plus.
 That info will filter through from your friendly neighbourhood CIQ developers, I would say that a better processor is ‘almost certain’.

 It’s tricky to know if the battery has changed at this stage.
 I would guess that it is the same/similar to the Fenix 5 Plus (not 5X Plus) battery and that the stated battery life increases come from power savings made by the Sony GNSS chip.

 Software & Feature Changes

 The MARQ is running the same look-and-feel firmware that many of us are used to in recent Garmin watches.
-But that firmware also has a few tweaks; dcrainmaker reports that there are changes to some of the Firstbeat insights.
+But that firmware also has a few tweaks and these have certainly been continued with the new Garmin Edge 530/830 and new Forerunner 945.
 I hope to elaborate more on this (see below) with some new content which I might add in this post or in a separate one depending on how much time I have.